cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

  Salting is an additional safeguard that's used to strengthen hash functions.
 A salt is a random string of characters that's added to data before it's hashed.
 The additional characters produce a more unique hash value, making salted data resilient to rainbow table attacks.

 #### Access controls and authentication systems
+**Access controls**, the security controls that manage access, authorization, and accountability of information.
+** Single sign-on**, or SSO, is a technology that combines several different logins into one.

+Three factors of authentication: **knowledge, ownership, and characteristic**.
+HTTP uses what is known as **basic auth**, the technology used to establish a user's request to access a server.
+**OAuth** is an open-standard authorization protocol that shares designated access between applications.
+An API token is a small block of encrypted code that contains information about a user.

+A **session** is a sequence of network HTTP basic auth requests and responses associated with the same user, like when you visit a website.
+A **session ID** is a unique token that identifies a user and their device while accessing the system.
+A **session cookie** is a token that websites use to validate a session and determine how long that session should last.
+**Session hijacking** is an event when attackers obtain a legitimate user's session ID.
+**User provisioning** is the process of creating and maintaining a user's digital identity.

 ### Activity: Determine appropriate data handling practices
 I perform this [Data leak worksheet](Data-leak-worksheet.pdf) activity, to review the results of a data risk assessment.
 I determine whether effective data handling processes are being implemented to protect information privacy.